denizsurmeli/Provenance/README.md

 - If receiver accepts the transferred token, she approves the ownership with `approveOwnership` function and she becomes the new owner of the token.
 Else, the token's ownership history will not show the latest address who received the token.

 ## Usage
-We used [Hardhat](https://hardhat.org/) in this project for testing and deploying.
+We used [Hardhat](https://hardhat.org/) in this project for testing and deploying to `Rinkeby`.We have manually deployed to `AVA Fuji Testnet` as the final network for the task.
+The contract addresses are at the end of the file.

 First install the required dependencies by running:
 ```